TZstatsADS/Fall2017-project3-grp3/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members approve our work presented in this GitHub repository including this contributions statement.

 + Peilin: designed SIFT with PCA as feature extraction.
-Tried to develop CNN feature extraction together with Chaoyue but failed.
+Tried to develop CNN feature extraction together with Chaoyue.
 Carried out the Lasso and Random Forests model and tested them on various features.
+Helped finish the final report.

++ Chaoyue: Carried out the model of Logistic Regression and tested it on various features.
+Researched on feature extraction method CNN and tried to develop CNN feature extraction on this problem together with Peilin.
 Helped finish the final report.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.